 Kyle Schwarber showed up carrying an 0-for-22 and a bat that might as well have been encased in ice.
 Then he melted Los Angeles.
 In the fourth inning, he demolished a game-tying solo blast that will live in postseason folklore — 455 feet of Statcast art, 117.4 miles per hour off the bat, the second-hardest-hit homer of his career.
 Only one ball he’s ever struck harder — the 119.7-mph missile off Yu Darvish in the 2022 NLCS — left his bat louder.

 Aaron Nola opened the night with two scoreless innings.
 Then, true to his word and his notebook, Thomson turned to Ranger Suárez — the calm within October chaos.
 His first pitch of the night?
 A 92-mph fastball that Tommy Edman swatted into the right-center seats.
 After that, nothing.
-Suárez scattered five hits, walked one, struck out four, and restored order for the middle innings that have so often haunted this team.
+Suárez scattered five hits, walked one, struck out four, and restored order to the middle innings that have so often haunted this team.

 A night earlier, those three stars at the top were a combined 2-for-21 in the series.
 On Wednesday, they were the reason Dodger Stadium fell silent.